Mike Ehrmantraut: Season 4

 Mike quits work at the parking lot and conducts actual security consulting at Madrigal.
 Lydia Rodarte-Quayle informs him the consulting contract was supposed to be a paper transaction, but Mike argues that his inspections provide plausible cover if anyone questions the payments.
 When Lydia complains to Gus, he tacitly approves of Mike's actions.
 At the group therapy sessions, Mike confronts another attendee over his lies, which causes a temporary rift between Stacey and Mike.

-Conflict between the Salamancas and Gus' organization leads to Hector Salamanca suffering a stroke, and Gus discreetly pays for his recovery to the point where he recovers his mental faculties and can move his right index finger.
-Gus initiates construction of a meth lab under an industrial laundry, which is part of a plan to end his reliance on cartel cocaine smuggled from Mexico.
-Mike arranges for structural engineers to secretly visit and assess the site while Gus silently observes.
-Gus selects Werner Ziegler to oversee construction of the lab, and Mike arranges for living quarters for Werner and his men during the months-long project.
-Mike befriends Werner and tries to cover for him to Gus when Werner inadvertently reveals some details of the lab's construction to patrons at a local bar.
+Tension between the Salamancas and Gus's organization leads to Hector suffering a stroke.
+Gus discreetly pays for his recovery to the point where he recovers his mental faculties and can move his right index finger.
+Gus secretly initiates construction of a meth lab under an industrial laundry as part of a plan to end his reliance on cartel cocaine smuggled from Mexico and puts Mike in charge.
+Mike arranges for structural engineers to visit and assess the site while Gus silently observes.
+Gus selects German engineer Werner Ziegler to oversee construction of the lab and has Mike arrange the accommodations and security for Werner and his men during the months-long project.
+Over the subsequent months, Mike befriends Werner and even covers for him to Gus when Werner inadvertently reveals some details of the lab's construction to patrons at a local bar.
 When construction falls behind schedule, a homesick Werner escapes, intending to meet his wife at a nearby spa.
-Mike catches up to Werner and realizes that he has inadvertently revealed the existence of a construction project to Hector's nephew Lalo Salamanca, who has arrived to take over management of the Salamanca drug business.
-Gus orders Werner's death and offers to send someone to do it, but Mike executes Werner himself.
+Mike catches up to Werner and realizes that he has inadvertently revealed the existence of a construction project to Hector's nephew Lalo Salamanca, who has arrived to take over the Salamanca drug business.
+Gus realizes Werner will have to be killed to protect the secret of the meth lab.
+He offers to send men to do it, but Mike accepts responsibility because Werner escaped on his watch, and says he will do it himself.
+He convinces Werner to tell his wife to return to Germany, then executes him in the desert.